Bob Dylan World Tour 1966: Reception

-Because Dylan was now playing "electric", he was being constantly heckled by folkniks and angry fans throughout the electric half of a concert.
+Because Dylan was now playing "electric", he faced constant heckling by folkniks and angry fans during the second -- electric -- half of his concerts.
 Even the press began to go along with the dissent of his fans.
 A review in the magazine Melody Maker of the May 5, 1966 concert in Dublin, Ireland stated that "It was unbelievable to see a hip-swinging [sic] Dylan trying to look and sound like Mick Jagger.
 For most it was the night of the big let-down."
 In Europe, walkouts were common, although that was not the case in the United States.
 The press became more and more hostile as he traveled through England, particularly in London.
 The May 10 concert at Colston Hall in Bristol was savaged by one reviewer, saying that Dylan was "sacrificing lyric and melody to the God of big beat.", while another stated that Dylan had been "buried in a grave of deafening drums."
 Robert Shelton later wrote in Dylan's biography that the press was behaving like a "conformist, Neanderthal mob".

 Concert-goers began to become hostile, yelling at Dylan from their seats, shouting phrases like "phoney" and "traitor" between songs.
 Dylan would often reply to these jeers, such as in Liverpool, where one man shouted "Where's the poet in you?
 What's happened to your conscience?", to which Dylan responded, "There's a fellow up there looking for the savior, huh?
 The savior's backstage, we have a picture of him."
 During one concert, as the jeers and shouts reached a terrible level, Dylan lazily replied, "Oh come on, these are all protest songs.
 It's the same stuff as always, can't you hear?"
 When the group embarked to Scotland, the audience turned out to be somewhat more receptive, at least in Glasgow, where Dylan's supporters outnumbered his hecklers.
 But in Edinburgh, a section of the audience attempted to drown out the band by playing their own harmonicas.
 In Paris, the French even jeered during Dylan's acoustic set; and during the electric portion, Dylan told his audience, "Don't worry, I'm just as eager to finish and leave as you are."
-The final two nights at the Royal Albert Hall in London saw the biggest walkouts of the tour, but there was some support, as The Beatles were in the audience, shouting down the hecklers.
+The final two nights at the Royal Albert Hall in London saw the biggest walkouts of the tour, but there was some support, as the Beatles were in the audience, shouting down the hecklers.
 George Harrison denounced the angry fans as "idiots".
 When the tour ended, the Band returned to America angry and dejected; Robbie Robertson later said that, "After those shows we were lonely guys.
 Nobody wanted to hang out with us."
 In his memoir, Robertson writes of the Beatles stopping by Dylan's hotel room after the final London show, but Dylan being too exhausted to receive them.